 Fig 1.
 Project Zones and timeframes for LED street light roll out

 Enerven crews will be changing lights from April 2018.
-If you would like to find out which suburbs Enerven are currently working in, and which suburbs are upcoming, please refer to the project schedule and city map which will be made available shortly.
+If you would like to find out which suburbs Enerven are currently working in, and which suburbs are upcoming.
+Please download the project progress report here, to find out when the project will be starting in your area.

 To report a street light not working or operating during day light hours, you can visit the SAPN site here and report the fault.
 In the first instance you can contact SAPN, on 13 12 61, who will investigate resident requests.